Jane Ying Wu: Research

 Her research interests centered on post-transcriptional gene regulation and its involvement in human diseases.
 She focused on pre-mRNA splicing, a crucial process in eukaryotic gene expression that played a significant role in genetic diversity.
 Defects in pre-mRNA splicing were linked to the development of numerous human disorders.
 Wu's research team investigated the mechanisms that regulated pre-mRNA splicing and alternative splicing in genes essential for cell death and neuronal function.
 They specifically examined how splicing defects contributed to neurodegenerative diseases such as frontotemporal dementia and retinal degeneration.
 Additionally, Wu explored the fundamental processes involved in tumor development and metastasis.
 Her discovery of how a neuronal migration signal modulated chemokine activity provided new insights into chemokine regulation, uncovering a conserved mechanism that controlled cell migration across various cell types.
 Her lab also studied the role of neuronal guidance cues in tumor metastasis and developed new approaches to address inflammatory diseases.

 Personal life

 Wu met her husband Rao Yi at Shanghai Medical University, where Wu was an undergraduate medical student (graduated in 1986) and Rao was a master's student (dropped out in 1985).

 Death

-After Wu's lab was shut down by Northwestern University, Wu died by suicide at her home in Chicago on July 10, 2024.
-After nearly two decades professorship at Northwestern University, all of her web pages at Northwestern University were immediately removed by Northwestern University, with no obituary issued by the university.
-Researchers from multiple universities and leaders of social organizations were shocked by the incident.
-The South China Morning Post stated that the China Initiative by the United States federal government was related to the forced closure of her laboratory.
+As a researcher in neurology and genetics at Northwestern University, Wu was the subject of an investigation by NIH related to the China Initiative.
+She was recruited in 2009 by the Thousand Talents Programme to help run a lab and train students at the Institute of Biophysics in Beijing.
+However it is uncertain if this was the trigger for the investigation.
+She was never charged or found to have committed a wrongdoing related to her research ties to China.
+NIH cleared her of any wrongdoing.
+According to Xiao-Fan Wang, a professor at Duke University, the investigation killed Wu's career.
+Despite having worked at Northwestern for almost 20 years, a lawsuit alleges that the university "limited the work of Dr. Wu, partly closed her lab space, broke up her research team, reassigned her grants to her white male faculty colleagues, and left her isolated".
+Allegedly, even after the investigation was closed, Northwestern cut her salary due to lack of funding, increased the requirements needed for her to restore funding with only a limited chance to meet them, and refused to restore the grant that had been taken away from her.
+In May 2024, Northwestern shut down her lab.
+The lawsuit alleges that Northwestern sent police to evict Wu from her office and led her away in handcuffs to be sent to Northwestern's mental institution.
+The medical school where Wu had worked for about two decades removed her profile page while her publication and grant records were removed from the Northwestern Scholar website.
+Jane Wu committed suicide on July 10, 2024.